How to Plan Your Event

 Create a poster.
-The College has provided several Microsoft Word templates to help you make your own.
-They are located at http://graphics.conncoll.edu/.
-Select the “Editable Templates” link at left, and scroll down to “Poster Templates.”
+There are several Microsoft Word templates to help you make your own poster.
+For templates, tips and step-by-step directions, visit http://graphics.conncoll.edu/, select the "Editable Templates" link at left, and scroll down to "Poster Templates."